UHaider/UHaider.github.io/_posts/2018-09-03-Contributing-To-SUSE-Package-Hub.md

 2. **Step: Submit Package to Devel project**

     After you have a devel project, which is able to feed to Factory, you can now submit your  package to this devel project.
+    {:.justify-class}

     $ osc submitrequest -m ' Maintaining <package-name> in Factory with <devel-project-name> as devel project.'  home:username/<package-name>  <devel-project-name>
     {:.highlight}

 ## Conclusion
 In this post, I tried to summarize the steps involved in contributing to openSUSE:Factory project and SUSE Package Hub.
 I hope that after reading this blog post you have gained more understanding on how to contribute to Factory and SUSE Package Hub using Open Build Service.